gemc/home/_documentation/geometry/geoQuickstart.md

 <br/>

-In the following recording, a system 'forward' is created and a G4Box is added to the build_target routine in geometry.py using the template script:
+In the following recording, a system %%forward%% is created and a %%G4Box%% is added to the %%build_target%% routine in `geometry.py` using the template script:

 <script async id="asciicast-sgKptHkpOxagaaQPkBsE7jkwB" src="https://asciinema.org/a/sgKptHkpOxagaaQPkBsE7jkwB.js" data-autoplay="true" data-loop="true"></script>